 Accompanied by: Solo.
-I spoke with Craig Taggart, Ranch Manager, and Don Lundburg, Onsite Manager, prior to the visit.
-Craig Taggart has since retired, and Aaron Swallow in now in his position.
+I spoke with Aaron Swallow, Ranch Manager, and Don Lundburg, Onsite Manager, prior to the visit.

 List the Conservation Values protected by this Easement:

 The property provides relatively natural wildlife habitat within the Wilson Mesa and San Miguel River Valley watershed and ecosystem and the ecosystem's natural, scenic, open-space, wildlife habitat and forested conditions including flora, fauna and soils.
 The property provides significant habitat for elk and provides habitat for deer, bears, mountain lions, and other regional Colorado wildlife.
 The maintenance of such natural habitat helps support wildlife populations in the Wilson Mesa and San Miguel River Valley ecosystem.
 In particular, the property contains aspen stands, high meadows and grass.